 Hebrews 11:7

-“It was faith that enabled Noah, who was divinely forewarned concerning the impending disaster, of which there was as yet no visible sign, reverently constructed an ark to deliver his family (by this act, he passed sentence upon the rest of the world) and became heir of the righteousness which results from faith.”
+“It was also faith that empowered Noah.
+He was divinely forewarned concerning the impending deluge, even though there was as yet no visible sign of it.
+He reverently constructed an ark to deliver his family (his actions served to pass sentence upon the rest of the world) and he became heir of the righteousness which results from faith.”

 (paraphrased)

-The antediluvian world must have been a terrible place indeed.
+The antediluvian world was apparently a terrible place in which to live.
 We open God’s Word to find Adam and Eve being deceived by Satan and Cain killing Abel.
-Soon after, we find God referring to His earth as “wicked,” “evil,” “corrupt” and “violent” (Gen. 6:5, 12).
-Because the name Noah means “rest,” perhaps his father, Lamech, hoped his son could help bring peace to the tumultuous world (Gen. 5:28-29).
-Like Abel and Enoch, Noah proved it is possible to live a holy life in a corrupt society.
+Soon after, we find God referring to His earth as “wicked,” “evil,” “corrupt,” and “violent” (Gen. 6:5, 12).
+Because the name Noah means “rest,” perhaps his father, Lamech, hoped his son would help bring peace to the tumultuous world (Gen. 5:28-29).
+Abel, Enoch, and Noah all proved it is possible to live a holy life in a corrupt society.

 v.
 7

 Nothing is known about Noah until he turned 500 years old.
-At that time, he conceived children: Shem, Ham & Japheth (Gen. 5:32).
+At that time, he conceived children: Shem, Ham, and Japheth (Gen. 5:32).
 Like Enoch, Noah walked with God (Gen. 5:24 & 6:9).
-He was mature and obedient; a man whose life was not shaped by those around him (Gen. 6:7, 22).
+He was mature and obedient; a man whose life was not influenced by those around him (Gen. 6:7, 22).
 He was the first person in the Bible to be declared “righteous” (Gen.6:9).
-Ezekiel refers to Noah’s righteous life (Ez.
+Ezekiel refers to Noah’s godly life (Ez.
 14:14).
-Peter informs us he was a preacher of righteousness who brought in the flood upon the ungodly (II Pet.
+Peter informs us he was a preacher of righteousness who brought the flood upon the ungodly (II Pet.
 2:5).
 However, he did not “earn” his righteousness by building an ark, for works without faith are futile (Jas.
 2:17).
 Noah found grace in God’s eyes before he began to build (Gen. 6:8).
 He did not put his faith in the ark, but in the One who ordered its construction.

 The difficulty of Noah’s task did not deter him.
 The fact it had never rained before did not concern him.
 The length of time he had to wait did not stop him.
 Public opinion could not sway him.
 He never questioned God’s motives.
-He did not argue, complain or procrastinate.
-As in our day, there was little in Noah’s day to indicate global judgment was eminent—except the word of God.
-Heeding His warning is the first step toward salvation.
+He did not argue, complain, or procrastinate.
+As in our day, there was little in Noah’s era to indicate global judgment was eminent—except the word of God.
+Heeding His warnings is an essential element of redemption.

 Noah was motivated by “fear” (eulabethe).
 The term does not mean to be afraid, but rather “to act with calculated, reverent forethought.”
-Noah’s preparations were unprecedented, monumental, extensive and expensive.
+Noah’s preparations were unprecedented, monumental, extensive, and expensive.
 It was a task which demanded extreme patience.
 But without God’s instructions, he would have been clueless concerning his survival.
-Once Noah received God’s plans, he never deviated from His blueprints.
+Once Noah received God’s blueprint, he never deviated from His plan.

 The ark took over a century to construct (Gen. 6:3).
 There is no proof Noah had any knowledge of shipbuilding or seafaring.
-However, no nautical skills are required if a vessel is engineered only to float.
+However, little nautical skill is required if a vessel is engineered only to float.
 It was built for a unique purpose.
-Although boating was not unknown in that era, no one had ever built one that size, on dry land, miles from the sea.
-Nothing would have seemed more preposterous than the concept of a gigantic wooden box, containing humans and animals, floating indefinitely on an open ocean.
+Although boating was not unknown in that era, no one had ever built one that size, on dry land, miles from the ocean.
+Nothing would have seemed more preposterous than the concept of a gigantic wooden box, containing humans and animals, designed to float indefinitely on a sea nowhere in sight.

 Noah made no attempt to make his work appear pragmatic.
-What may seem improbable or incomprehensible does not necessarily affect faith.
+What may seem improbable or incomprehensible to others should not affect one’s personal convictions.
 Nothing in his actions suggested he acted from reason or logic.
-“Prepared” is kataskeuazo, meaning to equip or make ready.
+“Prepared” is kataskeuazo, meaning “to equip or make ready.”
 Taking God’s warning to heart, Noah pursued a specific course of action.
-His obedience had a global impact.
+His obedience would have a global impact.

 Like the tabernacle, the ark was made to God’s specifications.
 Naval engineers have verified that the ark was perfect for its intended use.
 While it was not designed for maneuverability, it would have been nearly impossible to capsize.
-The actual shape of the ark is not described, but the dimensions suggest it could have held 40,000 tons.
-It was 525’ long, 88’ feet wide and 53’ high.
-In contrast, the Titanic was 883’ long, 92’ wide and 175’ high.
+Although the exact shape of the ark is not described, its dimensions suggest it could have held 40,000 tons.
+It was 525’ long, 88’ feet wide, and 53’ high.
+In contrast, the Titanic was 883’ long, 92’ wide, and 175’ high.
 Fourteen thousand workers built the Titanic in three years.
 Noah and seven family members worked for a century to build the ark.
 It was large enough for all its inhabitants and a year’s supply of food.
-Those who accept the deluge story must also believe God preserved everything within the ark.
+The amazing deluge story also includes the miraculous preservation of everything within the ark.

 While God prepares for judgment, He also prepares a way of escape for those who serve Him.
 Only the seven people who heeded Noah’s warning went into the ark with him (I Pet.
 3:20).
 It is noteworthy that Noah’s sons stayed true to their wives.
 In an era when fornication and adultery were probably rampant, each son had one wife (Gen. 7:13).
-By his exemplary faith, Noah saved his entire family and preserved the entire human race.
-Unbelievers dismiss the story of Noah as a legend, but the flood proves God will save families if they trust Him.
+By his exemplary faith, Noah saved his family.
+God also used him to conserve the entire human race.
+Unbelievers dismiss the story of Noah as a legend, but the flood narrative proves God saves families who trust Him.

 The flood was: